fermisurfaces/IFermi/README.md

 IFermi
 ------

-IFermi is a package which provides tools for plotting Fermi surfaces from DFT output.
-IFermi is also useful for visualisation of slices of the three-dimensional Fermi surface along a specified plane.
+ifermi is a package which provides tools for plotting Fermi surfaces from DFT output. ifermi is also useful for visualisation of slices of the three-dimensional Fermi surface along a specified plane.
 The idea is to provide tools which allow for more tailored Fermi surface plots than what is currently offered by other packages.